ZOOM Classes Timetable for 2021

 In Savasana, we let go of any residual tensions, whether they be physical, mental or emotional.

-Kundalini Yoga is the yoga of awareness and rejuvenation.
+Kundalini Yoga is the yoga of self awareness and rejuvenation.
 Sequences are designed to remove toxins and awaken dormant energy as we work through

 the Chakras, our subtle energy centres.
 This practice provides a great opportunity to cleanse the lungs with Breath of Fire.